 Italic – slants the tops of the letters of the font to the right.
 An italic font is harder to read, so it should be used sparingly to emphasize words.

 Shadow – places a dark gray shadow of each letter behind the letter slightly to the right and slightly below the letter.
 A shadow is a poor choice to emphasize a word because it is so hard to actually see the shadow in many cases.

 All Caps – the word is typed in all capital letters.
 In the past, this was an acceptable way to emphasize a word, but today all capital words are considered to be shouting at the person and will not be viewed favorably.

 Word Art – this feature allows you to distort the letters of the font in a variety of ways.
 Unfortunately many of these effects end up looking amateur and should be used with caution.

 Highlighting – this may be the most effective way to emphasize words and is done by placing a colored rectangle behind the text box which creates the same effect as a highlighter has on a printed page.
-You can see how to create this highlighting in my "how-to" video available here.
 If you want a more organic look, you can use the technique I describe in this article and video.